leewinder/ng2-google-recaptcha/README.md

 Once `BasicComponent.onCaptchaComplete` is called, the response element will contain the following attributes
 * success: True is the request succeeded, False otherwise
 * token: The validation token which can be used to [validate the users response](https://developers.google.com/recaptcha/docs/verify)
+* recaptcha: The ng2-google-recpatcha instance this response was generated on

 If the users response times out, `BasicComponent.onCaptchaComplete` will be automatically called with a failed response and a null token, requiring the user to restart the process.